harshkoli1255/Weatherwise/README.md

 You will also need to create a new project in the [Firebase Console](https://console.firebase.google.com/).

 #### 2. Deploy the App
 From your project's root directory, run the deploy command.
-The CLI will guide you to select your Firebase project.
 ```bash
 firebase deploy
 ```
+The first time you run this, the CLI will ask you to select a Firebase project to connect to.
+It will also create a `firebase.json` and `.firebaserc` file for you if they don't exist.
+Subsequent deploys will use this configuration automatically.

 After deployment, Firebase will give you your public application URL (e.g., `https://<your-project-id>.web.app`).

 #### 3. Configure Server Secrets